-6.2 Did The Impact Based Warning Make a Difference?
+7.3 Did the Impact Based Warning Make a Difference?

-WFO San Angelo continues to participate in a National Impact Based Warning (IBW) test in 2014.
-One of the goals is to include impact based wording that quickly conveys the pending storm impacts to recipients, so that action is quickly taken to protect lift and property.
+WFO San Angelo continues to participate in a National Impact Based Warning (IBW) test in 2015.
+One of the goals is to include impact based wording that quickly conveys the pending storm impacts to recipients, so that action is quickly taken to protect life and property.
 Special tags are included for hail size and wind speed at the bottom of these warnings.
 Based on this survey, the impact based wording contained in a Severe Thunderstorm Warning did make a difference to citizens who were in the storm's path.
-Sixty-eight percent of the respondents were satisfied with the way the warning portrayed the threats and the impacts (Survey Question #15.6 and Figure 15).
+Sixty-eight percent of the respondents were satisfied with the way the warning portrayed the threats and the impacts (Survey Question #15.6 and Figure 15) although we do not have a baseline survey for Non-Impact Based Warning to compare to.